 The Senior Legacy Symposium allows the entire Saint Louis University community to see the academic possibilities and contributions of our graduating seniors, including faculty, administration, staff, students and alumni.

-Seniors have an opportunity to leave behind a major contribution to their field of study or to the University.
+In doing so, they leave behind a major contribution to their field of study and to

 The 2018 Senior Legacy Symposium will take place on Wednesday, April 18 from 3-5pm in the Busch Student Center.
 Please see below for additional information about the timeline for this event.

 A poster, video presentation/slideshow or a piece of artwork is displayed.
-You are expected to stand next to your presentation so attendees can ask questions about the project.
+You are expected to stand next to your presentation for the duration of the event (3 to 5 p.m.) so attendees can ask questions about the project.
 If you are part of a group of presenters, at least one member must be at the display throughout the program.

 Presenters will have six feet of space to use for presentation areas.
 Tables will be provided, but you must supply your own easel if you would like to use one as a method of presentation display.